Electronics are one of the fastest growing parts of the waste stream, with millions of devices discarded each year in the United States.

 Items on this list should be surplused.
-Surplus items on the UWO campus are divided into two categories; computers and peripherals, and all else.
+Surplus items on the UWO campus are divided into two categories; computers or peripherals, and all other electronic devices.

-Computers and peripheries are funneled through Academic Computing where hard drives are cleaned of data and peripherals are determined to be of further use or not.
+Computers and peripherals are funneled through Academic Computing where hard drives are cleaned of data and peripherals are determined to be of further use or not.

-The form needed to dispose of or surplus can be found on the Administrative Services website.
+The form needed to dispose of or surplus computers and peripherals can be found on the Administrative Services website.
 Items no longer deemed useful are then disposed of by placing a work-order to have Facilities Management take to the Surplus Area in the Campus Services Center.
-The items are eventually disassembles for recycling of component parts.
+The items are eventually disassembled for recycling of component parts.

-All other items to be disposed/surplused should be coordinated with your area manager or by calling Greg Potratz at x1488 (firstname.lastname@example.org).
+All other electronic items to be disposed/surplused should be coordinated with your area manager.
 A non-computer surplus form can be found on the Administrative Services website.

 This form should be completed and sent to the Purchasing Office in Dempsey Hall, Room 236.
 This is followed up by a work-order to have Facilities Management pick up the items for delivery to the Surplus Area in the Campus Services Center.